rodw/gvpr-lib/gvprss/README.md

 ## Installing

 `gvprss` is implemented in Node.js (server-side JavaScript).
-Instructions for install Node.js can be found at [nodejs.org/](http://nodejs.org/).
+Instructions for installing Node.js can be found at [nodejs.org/](http://nodejs.org).

 Once Node.js is installed, `gvprss` can be installed using `npm`, the Node Package Manager that is bundled with Node.js.